Thought for 20 seconds

 Case-Insensitive Search #

-function will perform a case-insensitive search.
+By setting ignoreCase to true, the Contains() function will perform a case-insensitive search.

 - Returns

-contains “Quarterly Report”, “quarterly report”, “QUARTERLY REPORT”, etc. - Ignores case differences between
+TrueifdocumentTitlecontains “Quarterly Report”, “quarterly report”, “QUARTERLY REPORT”, etc. - Ignores case differences between

 Contains(documentTitle, "quarterly report", ignoreCase: true)